BenjaminChoron/nest-starter-template/README.md

 ## Description

 This is a starter template for a NestJS application.
-It includes a basic setup for a REST API with a SQLite database and user authentication.
+It includes a basic setup for a REST API with a SQLite database, user JWT authentication, swagger documentation and images upload.

 ## Stack